python/exceptiongroups/except_star.md

 If the exception raised inside the `try` body is not of type `ExceptionGroup`, we call it a `naked` exception.
-If its type matches one of the `except*` clauses, it is wrapped by an `ExceptionGroup` with an empty message string when caught.
+If its type matches one of the `except*` clauses, it is caught and wrapped by an `ExceptionGroup` with an empty message string.
 This is to make the type of `e` consistent and statically known:

 ```python
 >>> try: